microsoft/graph-drilldown/packages/components/docs/components.api.md

     sizeEncoding?: NumericEncoding;
 }

-// Warning: (ae-missing-release-tag) "NominalLegend" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const NominalLegend: React.FC<NominalLegendProps>;

-// Warning: (ae-missing-release-tag) "NominalLegendProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface NominalLegendProps {
-    // (undocumented)
-    encoding: ColorEncoding;
-}

 // Warning: (ae-missing-release-tag) "NumericDomainEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)